Kalakand Wontons Recipe

 Wonton ready to be fried.

-Heat oil for frying in a pan over medium-high heat.
+Step 8: Heat oil in a pan over medium-high heat for frying.

-Fry the wontons until crispy and browned.
-Keep flipping them while frying.
+Step 10: Fry the wontons until crispy and browned.
+Flip them a few times while frying.

 Wontons frying in hot oil.